Remote sensing (oceanography): Use of UAVs in Remote Sensing

 Satellites, while the core of remote sensing, have limitations in their spatial, spectral, and temporal resolution.
 In an effort to combat these limitations, satellite remote sensing utilizes interpolation and modelling to fill in the gaps.
-While methods of interpolation and modelling can be developed to a high degree of statistical accuracy, they are in their essence a educated guess based on surrounding conditions.
+While methods of interpolation and modelling can be developed to a high degree of statistical accuracy, they are in their essence an educated guess based on surrounding conditions.
 The use of UAVs, or drones, as a remote sensing tool can provide data at higher resolutions that can then be used to fill in the gaps in satellite data, often at a lower price than satellites or crewed aircraft.
 Notable benefits can be found in the pixel gaps found along coastal areas in satellite data as well as the ability to conduct observations of a given area between satellite passes.

 Modern technology has provided UAV users with numerous platforms able to be outfitted with commercial or custom made sensor packages.
 These sensors consist of multispectral, hyperspectral sensors as well as standard visual spectrum, high definition cameras.
 The size of modern UAVs is also a factor contributing to their applicability.
 Satellites and crewed aircraft require shore-based facilities or ships capable of supporting take-off and landing operations.
 Small-UAVs, those defined as under 55 pounds, have the ability to be launched from nearly every location on shore as well as any size vessel at sea.
 They require very few crew to operate and flight training requirements are affordable and relatively easy to obtain.

 There are some limiting factors to UAV use for oceanic remote sensing.
 Firstly, the range is limited to the on board fuel or battery capacity as well as distance from the controller.
 Many governments also impose restrictions on range, stating that UAVs must be flown within unaided visual line of sight.
 UAV use offshore must be accompanied by a vessel due to these range constraints.
 Furthermore, the sensors themselves encounter similar challenges to the sensors mounted on satellites, namely in alterations to oceanic reflectance in coastal zones; however, the higher resolution provided by UAV mounted sensors allows for a more diverse assignment of pixels, reducing the blending effect of terrestrial and aquatic environments and reducing the amount of calculations needed to account for reflectance shifts.